 To do that, brands must understand the cost structure of delivery operations.

-What are the costs of last mile delivery?
+What are last mile delivery costs?

 While expenses differ between industries and delivery models, there are universal costs that impact delivery costs across all verticals and channels, including managing inventory, internal and external fleets, and operational processes.
 Failed or late deliveries cost retailers almost $70, representing an additional 4.7 days of fulfillment time and returns.